melissasawyer013/personal-project/readme.md

-TITLE
+DESCRIPTION:
 The Dorchester Community Care Network website is a web app used for the Dorchester neighborhood mutual aid group in Boston, Massachusetts.

-GETTING STARTED
+GETTING STARTED:
-In terminal: npm init
+In terminal: npm init |
-clone github project
+clone github project |
 In terminal: npm install to install dependencies:
     "bcryptjs": "^2.4.3",
     "body-parser": "^1.19.0",
     "connect-ensure-login": "^0.1.1",